ovh/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/expose_your_applications_using_a_load_balancer/guide.en-gb.md

 | 1.27>=      |

 #### Network prerequisite to expose your Load Balancers publicly

+First step is to make sure that you have an existing vRack on your Public Cloud Project, to do so you can follow this guide that explains how [Configure a vRack for Public Cloud](https://help.ovhcloud.com/csm/en-public-cloud-network-vrack?id=kb_article_view&sysparm_article=KB0050268).

 If you plan to expose your Load Balancer publicly, in order to attach a [FloatingIP](https://www.ovhcloud.com/en-gb/public-cloud/floating-ip/) to your Load Balancer, it is mandatory to have an [OVHcloud Gateway](https://www.ovhcloud.com/en-gb/public-cloud/gateway/) (an OpenStack router) deployed on the subnet hosting your Load Balancer.
 If it does not exist when you create your first [Public Cloud Load Balancer](https://www.ovhcloud.com/en-ie/public-cloud/load-balancer/), a S size Managed Gateway will be automatically created.
-That is why we do recommend to deploy your MKS clusters on a network and subnet where an [OVHcloud Gateway](https://www.ovhcloud.com/en-gb/public-cloud/gateway/) can be created manually/automatically ([Creating a private network with Gateway](https://www.ovhcloud.com/en-gb/public-cloud/gateway/)) or already exist.
+That is why we do recommend to deploy your MKS clusters on a network and subnet where an [OVHcloud Gateway](https://www.ovhcloud.com/en-gb/public-cloud/gateway/) can be created (manually or automatically - cf. [Creating a private network with Gateway](https://www.ovhcloud.com/en-gb/public-cloud/gateway/)) or is already existing.

-For existing/already deployed clusters, if:
+If you have an existing/already deployed cluster, if:
 - **The Subnet's GatewayIP is already used by an OVHcloud Gateway**, nothing needs to be done.
 The current OVHcloud Gateway (Openstack Router) will be used.
 - **The subnet does not have an IP reserved for a Gateway**, you will have to provide or create a compatible subnet.
 Three options:
   - Edit an existing subnet to reserve an IP for a Gateway : please refer to the [Update a subnet properties](https://help.ovhcloud.com/csm/en-ie-public-cloud-network-update-subnet-properties?id=kb_article_view&sysparm_article=KB0061498) documentation.
   - Provide another compatible subnet: a subnet with an existing OVHcloud Gateway or with an IP address reserved for a Gateway ([Creating a private network with Gateway](https://www.ovhcloud.com/en-gb/public-cloud/gateway/))
   - Use a subnet dedicated for your load balancer: this option can be used on the Managed under 'advanced parameters'/'LoadbalancerSubnet' or using APIs/Infra as Code using the 'LoadBalancerSubnetID' parameter.
 - **The GatewayIP is already assigned to a non-OVHcloud Gateway (Openstack Router)**, two options: